wamp-proto/wamp-proto/spec/basic.md

 WAMP ("The Web Application Messaging Protocol") is a communication protocol that enables distributed application archictectures, with application functionality spread across nodes and all application communication decoupled by messages routed via dedicated WAMP routers.

-WAMP provides applications with **two asynchronous messaging patterns within one** protocol:
+At its core, WAMP provides applications with **two asynchronous messaging patterns within one** protocol:

  * Publish & Subscribe
  * Remote Procedure Calls